-- e) Other required academic activity: - i) Academic casual staff member required to perform any other required academic activity as defined in e) ii) of this clause will be paid at a minimum hourly rate of \$ f [refer to a) iii], or \$ d [refer to a) ii)], if they hold a relevant doctoral qualification or are required to perform full course coordination duties, for each hour of such activity delivered as required and demonstrated to have been performed. - ii) For the purposes of this clause, 'other required academic activity' will include work that a person, acting as or on behalf of the employer of a academic casual staff member, requires the staff member to perform and that is performed in accordance with any such requirement, being work of the following nature: - the conduct of practical classes, demonstrations, workshops, student field excursions; - the conduct of performance and visual art studio sessions; - development of teaching and subject materials such as the preparation of course guides and reading lists and basic activities associated with course coordination; - consultation with students; - supervision; and - attendance at departmental, school and moderation meetings if required.
+- e) Other required academic activity: - i) Casual Academic Staff member required to perform any other required academic activity as defined in e) ii) of this clause will be paid at a minimum hourly rate of \$ f [refer to a) iii], or \$ d [refer to a) iii)], if they hold a relevant doctoral qualification or are required to perform full course coordination duties, for each hour of such activity delivered as required and demonstrated to have been performed. - ii) For the purposes of this clause, 'other required academic activity' will include work that a person, acting as or on behalf of the employer of a casual Academic Staff member, requires the staff member to perform and that is performed in accordance with any such requirement, being work of the following nature: - the conduct of practical classes, demonstrations, workshops, student field excursions; - the conduct of performance and visual art studio sessions; - development of teaching and subject materials such as the preparation of course guides and reading lists and basic activities associated with course coordination; - · Consultation with students; - · supervision; and - attendance at departmental, school and moderation meetings if required.